texterapp/Texter/index.md

 ## Permissions that the app needs

-The Texter Android app requires following permissions:
+The Txtr Android app requires following permissions:

 - Permission to Set Alarm
 - Permission to Receive Boot Completed